GhostPack/SharpDPAPI/README.md

 #### vaults

-The **vaults** command will search for Vaults and either a) decrypt them with any "{GUID}:SHA1" masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, or c) use a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys (a la **masterkeys**), which are then used as a lookup decryption table.
+The **vaults** command will search for Vaults and either a) decrypt them with any "{GUID}:SHA1" masterkeys passed, b) a `/mkfile:FILE` of one or more {GUID}:SHA1 masterkey mappings, c) use a supplied DPAPI domain backup key (`/pvk:BASE64...` or `/pvk:key.pvk`) to first decrypt any user masterkeys (a la **masterkeys**), or d) a `/password:X` to decrypt any user masterkeys, which are then used as a lookup decryption table.
 DPAPI GUID mappings can be recovered with Mimikatz' `sekurlsa::dpapi` command.

 The Policy.vpol folder in the Vault folder is decrypted with any supplied DPAPI keys to retrieve the associated AES decryption keys, which are then used to decrypt any associated .vcrd files.